OneGraph/onegraph-examples/spotify-app/README.md

 # SpotDJ

-This is a serverless web app that enables anyone with a Spotify account to listen for someone else Spotify music being played live.
+A serverless web app that enables anyone with a Spotify account to listen for someone else's Spotify music being played live.

 Try it live at www.spotDJ.com

 ![Demo](demo.gif)

 The Spotify APIs and authentications are accessed through OneGraph.